stallman-j/stallman-j.github.io/about-me.md

 ### Math/Stats

 - Joseph Blitzstein's [Statistics 110: Probability](https://projects.iq.harvard.edu/stat110/home).
 I wish I'd discovered this a decade ago.
 He's *so* good.
-The textbook is free online, the lectures are delightful, and there are even some solutions in the textbook so you can make your own problem sets.
+The textbook is free online, the lectures are clear and entertaining, and there are even some solutions in the textbook so you can make your own problem sets.

 #### Math Camp for Economists